nanoporetech/modkit/book/src/limitations.md

 supported in `pileup`.
     - This limitation will be removed by version 0.2.0

+2. Ambiguous DNA bases in ML tags are not supported (for example `N+m?`).
+   - This limitation will be removed in version 0.2.z

 1. Only one MM-flag (`.`, `?`) per-canonical base is supported within a read.
     - This limitation may be removed in the future.